This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

 For files that are generated on a regular basis, you can compress them for archiving to improve disk usage.
 We recommend that you use WinRAR to compress files.
 The following example describes how to configure a backup policy for compressing files:

-- In the Settings dialog box that appears, click the Backup tab and select Generate archive name by mask.
+- In the Settings dialog box, click the Backup tab and select Generate archive name by mask.
 Do not click OK.

 - In the Profile parameters dialog box, set the Profile name parameter and select Save archive name, Save selected file names, and Create shortcut on desktop.
 Click OK.